 On the other hand, I am happy to discuss with you course selections and planning for life beyond Grinnell.
 I am happy to help you work through administrative issues at Grinnell (and, surprisingly, I'm good at navigating administrative stuff).
 I am also likely to care about you as a person.
 But I will discuss courses and life with you, help you with administrivia, and care about you whether or not you are my advisee.

 If you're willing to put up with those negatives, I am happy to serve as your advisor (or adviser, as the Grinnell Style guide suggests).

-Note also that I expect you to take the short essay seriously and show evidence that you've thought carefully about the purpose of a liberal arts education.
+I expect you to take both your liberal arts education and the short thought carefully about the purpose and components of a liberal arts education.
 You should make sure to read the sections of the College Catalog that discuss a